johnayoung/morph/README.md

 The HTTP API may be a bit different than what you have used in the past.

-The morph API base url is http://morph.now.sh/morph?input=

-The difference, is that you can a natural sentence after input.
+The morph API base url is http://morph.now.sh/morph?input=.
+The difference, is that you can use a natural sentence in the request url.

 Here are some examples of how to use the HTTP API: